What Is An Episiotomy? 9 Must-Know Facts About Episiotomy

 5. It’s Done Right Before Delivery

 An episiotomy is done right before you give birth.
 When the doctor sees that the baby is about to come out, the cut will be made.
-It’ll be stitched up after both the baby and placenta has been delivered.6
+It’ll be stitched up after both the baby and the placenta have been delivered.6

 6. There Are Some Risks